 Peruvian Glaciers Are Disappearing

-Exploring the Extent of the Glacial Retreat
+Exploring the Extent of Glacial Retreat

 Causes of Glacial Melting

-This leads to other environmental changes like:
+This phenomenon leads to environmental changes like:

-• Increased air temperature in the region
+• Increased air temperatures in the region

-• A later rainy season
+• A delayed rainy season

 • Decreased precipitation

-• Atypical water currents
+• Altered water currents

 What Problems Does This Lead To?